erikhai/Keyboard-logger/README.md

 # Keyboard-logger

 ## What is this project about
 This project consists of a script that logs all keyboard inputs into a text file.
-This little side project delves into cybersecurity and helped me understand the secutiry vulnerablities and importance of protecting sensitive information.
+This little side project delves into cybersecurity and helped me understand the security vulnerabilities and importance of protecting sensitive information.

 ## What did I learn from this project
 1. Developed more documentation skills and debugging skills